 Wildlife in North America is managed using the North American Model of Wildlife Conservation.
 The Model dictates that wildlife resources are managed by state wildlife agencies in trust of the public using science as the basis of management decisions.
 The Wildlife Society, a non-profit scientific and educational association focused on wildlife management, has a webpage that provides an overview of the Model.

-In August 2012, the Florida Black Bear Management Plan was put into place as a comprehensive document to guide how FWC should manage Florida’s bears over the next 10 years.
-The plan creates Bear Management Units (BMU) based on the seven geographically distinct bear subpopulations in Florida.
-BMUs give people an opportunity to play an active role in efforts to manage and conserve bears in their local community.
+The Florida Black Bear Management Plan is a guide on how the FWC will manage Florida’s bears.
+The original Plan created Bear Management Units (BMU) based on the seven geographically distinct bear subpopulations in Florida.
+BMUs allow the flexibility for the FWC to be able to manage bears depending on the characteristics of both the bear and human populations in each area.
+The original Plan also called for the creation of Bear Stakeholder Groups, one for each BMU, to give people an opportunity to play an active role in efforts to manage and conserve bears in their local community.

 In June 2015, the FWC Commissioners approved a limited bear hunt to take place in October 2015 in four of the seven BMUs.
 As outlined in the article by FWC Director Nick Wiley, bear hunting is a tool used to stabilize bear subpopulation numbers.